 For those where drinking is associated with certain people, events, or social situations, it’s best to avoid anything or anyone that could put your recovery at risk.
 This is especially important when you’ve only been in recovery for a short time.
 If your addiction is tied to your emotions, it may be more difficult to avoid your triggers because as life happens and feelings emerge, you’ll be challenged to maintain your sobriety.

 In these instances, since you know that you’ll be faced with emotional triggers at some point, it’s helpful to be prepared with a strategy that will enable you to handle your urges when they occur.
-This strategy will be different for everyone but may include things like building a support network, distracting yourself with another activity that brings you joy, practicing meditation, or reaching out to a therapist you can trust.
+This strategy will be different for everyone but may include things like building a support network, distracting yourself with another activity that brings you joy, practicing meditation, or reaching out to a psychologist you can trust.

-If you’re struggling with finding the best way to avoid triggers and continue along your path to recovery, finding a compassionate and experienced therapist is a necessity.
-At Blair Wellness Group, we provide individualized care for each one of our patients by utilizing a comprehensive treatment approach consisting of Psychoanalysis, Dialectical Behavioral Therapy (DBT), Cognitive-Behavioral Therapy (CBT), and more.
+If you’re struggling with finding the best way to avoid triggers and continue along your path to recovery, finding a compassionate and experienced psychologist is a necessity.
+At Blair Wellness Group, we provide individualized care for each one of our patients by utilizing a comprehensive treatment approach consisting of Psychoanalysis, Dialectical Behavioral Treatment (DBT), Cognitive-Behavioral Treatment (CBT), and more.
 We tailor our private sessions to the needs of the client using the treatment modality that is best suited for their needs.
 In addition to utilizing various forms of psychotherapy, we also employ meditation as a mindfulness practice which teaches clients how to reduce their anxiety, increase focus, and build resiliency that will help them avoid giving into triggers.